wang264/book-notes/effective_cpp/EffectiveCpp_Chapter2.md

 treat it that way.

 It’s not always so easy to detect calls to virtual functions during construction or destruction.
 The below code is conceptually the same as the earlier version but more insidious.
+Because `logTransaction()` is wraped inside `init()`.
 ```cpp
 class Transaction {
   public: